 View Palermo in a larger map

 To put the tiniest scratch in Palermo’s gastronomic surface, you’re going to need at least a week.
 Nevermind the fact that most people devote less than 24 hours.
 They are missing everything.
 And don’t go planning a million day trips (a half-day in Monreale is a must, however).
 Stay put, get into the groove, and live Palermo.
+And do yourself a favor and book a tour with Linda Sarris!
 Of course you can’t do or eat everything on a single trip, but here is my advice for a crash course in Palermo’s cuisine.

 Visit the Capo and Ballaro’ markets

 While the Vucciria is home to the most famous market in Palermo, I don’t much care for it (read: super touristy), preferring the Capo and Ballaro’, two of my favorite places on earth.
 They are large, rambling affairs where vendors sell produce, meat, and fish.
 Butcher shops display the skinned heads of recently slaughtered animals in the manner of North African and Middle Eastern bazaars; fish are stiff with rigor; produce is ripe and (mainly) local.
 You’ll also find stalls selling Palermo’s street food there (see below).